samartsevigor/change-analyzer/README.md

 1. Go to your repository on GitHub
 2. Navigate to the "Actions" tab
-3. Select the "Solidity Change Analyzer" workflow from the left sidebar
+3. Select the "Smart Contract Change Analyzer" workflow from the left sidebar
 4. Click the "Run workflow" button
 5. Enter the base commit SHA and head commit SHA
 6. Click "Run workflow"